- Find a Trail

 The trail boasts inviting, smooth asphalt for 5.3 miles as it leaves Chehalis.
 Another paved section rolls for 5.2 miles through the coastal towns of Raymond and South Bend on the tidal Willapa River.
 Sandwiched in between are about 45 miles of trail surface—including packed and loose gravel, ballast, and grass—posing various degrees of difficulty.
 That middle section features many century-old trestles, two of which were washed out in the 2007 flood—at Spooner Road and Doty-Dryad Road—that were rebuilt and opened in January 2016.

 The route starts in Chehalis near the tourist train headquarters at the Chehalis–Centralia Railroad & Museum.
-You'll pass through pastures and small woodlots, and cross two trestles, before reaching a short stretch of gravel to slow down cyclists at a dangerous crossing of State Route 6 in Adna.
-Beyond, you'll find a packed gravel trail and pass whitewater in the river and once-thriving lumber mill towns.
+You'll pass through pastures and small woodlots, and cross two trestles, before crossing State Route 6 via the attractive, recently constructed cycling/pedestrian bridge a mile before Adna.
+A mile beyond Adna, the trail turns to packed gravel.
+You'll pass whitewater in the river and once-thriving lumber mill towns.

-The trail deteriorates to mostly loose gravel en route to Pe Ell, a trailhead and old railway town said to be the mispronunciation of an early trapper named Pierre.
-Between Chehalis and Pe Ell, another major project is underway to re-deck a railroad bridge (known as Bridge #5) that is currently closed.
+The trail deteriorates to mostly loose gravel about 8 miles out from Chehalis, en route to Pe Ell—an old railway town said to be the mispronunciation of an early trapper named Pierre and where there is a trailhead.

 From Pe Ell, the next 12 miles feature a winding grade in the Willapa Hills through timber stands of Douglas fir, cedar, and alder.
 You might spy deer or other wildlife here as you climb and descend a ballast trail held together by grass.